JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson4/README.md

 If your docker containers are running already, go to http://localhost:9090.

 [Grafana](https://grafana.com/docs/grafana/latest/dashboards/?pg=docs) is used for creating dashboards and alerts.
-The integration with Prometheus is quite simple and an docker image is available for it.
+The integration with Prometheus is quite simple and a docker image is available for it.

 Other data sources are available, amongst DataDog and Amazon CloudWatch.